me05458/misc-scripts/README.md

 - `./WOTD.sh -h`, `./WOTD.sh -help`, or `./WOTD.sh --help` will provide a basic list of possible commands.

 Note:\
 Mode 2 has some ugly code to prevent as many duplicate answer opetions.
 Duplicates are still, however, possible.
+Also I'm not sure the random generator is random.
 # dates
 So far only isLeapYear and getDaysShort work.
 # tracker